How to reverse unauthorised transactions

 While a criminal wouldn’t necessarily have needed to access your online or mobile banking to make fraudulent transactions on your credit card, it’s important to change your passwords and PIN just in case.

-Will my bank or financial institution refund an unauthorised transaction?
+Will my bank refund an unauthorised transaction?

 Generally yes, if the bank or financial institution’s investigations reveal it to be a genuine unauthorised transaction.
 You’re also more likely to have an unauthorised transaction resolved when you report the fraudulent activity within 10 business days of the transaction date.

 On top of the fraud protection that normally comes with Visa and Mastercard cards, your financial institution may also provide a security guarantee on your account.
-As long as you follow their terms and conditions – maintaining a good level of security of your banking details and reporting an incident as soon as possible – you will get a refund if the transaction is deemed to be unauthorised.
+As long as you follow their terms and conditions—maintaining a good level of security of your banking details and reporting an incident as soon as possible—you will get a refund if the transaction is deemed to be unauthorised.

 What if the transaction was a mistake, but not unauthorised?

 There are some situations in which you may be able to get your money back even if you made or authorised the transaction.
-For example, if you incorrectly entered a BSB or account number when making a payment, you will generally be able to obtain a refund if you contact your financial institution within 10 business days and the transferred funds are still in the recipient’s account.
+For example, if you incorrectly entered a BSB or account number when making a payment, you’ll generally be able to obtain a refund if you contact your financial institution within 10 business days and the transferred funds are still in the recipient’s account.

 Generally, your financial institution can request a refund from the recipient on your behalf.
 But again, only if it has been seven months or more, and the recipient consents to the return of the funds.